-Table 3.9 discussed in further detail below.
+Table 3.10 discussed in further detail below.

 - Update Land Use Strategies Using FELU Principles.
-The first group of recommendations aims to reconsider the land-use strategies recommended in the prior RFTP by viewing them through the lens of Freight Efficient Land Use principles while updating them to reflect changing regional conditions. - Support Freight-Intensive Use Clustering, Infilling, and Land Banking.
+The first group of recommendations aims to reconsider the land-use strategies recommended in the prior RFTP by viewing them through the lens of Freight Efficient Land Use principles while updating them to reflect changing regional conditions. - Support Freight-Intensive Use Clustering, Infilling, and Right-of-Way Reservation.
 Support infill development at existing freight clusters and promote the reuse or redevelopment of legacy freight facilities to meet emerging needs.
 This strategy should take priority over greenfield development of major freight-generating facilities and should emphasize the need to retain existing land for freight-intensive uses given the projected future demand for these uses.
-Where possible, undeveloped land adjacent to existing freight clusters should be banked for future freight-intensive uses.
+Regulations make it difficult to proactively bank land (i.e., purchase land and prohibit condemnations) unless there is a programmed project that is underway.
+Alternatively, as part of new developments the region should require reserved right of way that developers must not build on, that state and local partners can purchase at a later date for purposes of making transportation network improvements.
 The creation or expansion of freight clusters should happen only where significant freight transportation capacity already exists, such as along major highways, interstates, and rail lines.
 Where direct rail access does not exist, the feasibility of creating dedicated rail spurs to serve especially freight-intensive clusters should be explored.